Doors will

 Join lecturer and novelist Michael Paraskos

-in shaping and funding London’s commemorative markers, including
+played in shaping and funding London’s commemorative markers,

-oldest public sculpture in London.
-Return to Danielle Arnaud
+and the alleged oldest public sculpture in London.
+Return

-via public transport, with tea and cake at the gallery.
+to Danielle Arnaud via public transport, with tea and cake

-of Doubt Curators Tour Tour starts in the Atrium,
+Object of Doubt Curators Tour Tour starts in

-Imperial War Museum Admission free Booking through IWM
+the Atrium, Imperial War Museum Admission free Booking

 Saturday 26 October 2019 2-4pm